YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 ### Test Result and Conclusion

-We obtained a **p-value of 0.011**.
+Our test results lead us to several possible explanations for why complex recipes receive higher ratings: We obtained a **p-value of 0.011**.
 Given that this p-value is below the conventional significance threshold of 0.05, we reject the null hypothesis.
 This suggests that the higher ratings associated with complex recipes in our sample data are unlikely to be due to random chance.

 The result could be reasonable by several reasons: